Schwarzman Scholarship

 To be eligible for consideration, you must:

-- hold an undergraduate degree or be due to graduate before August 1 of your Schwarzman Scholars enrolment year, in any subject area.
-There is no minimum GPA requirement.
+- Hold an undergraduate degree or be due to graduate before August 1 of your Schwarzman Scholars enrolment year, in any subject area;

-- be over 18 years of age and under 29 years of age as of August 1 of your Schwarzman Scholars enrolment year.
+- Be over 18 years of age and under 29 years of age as of August 1 of your Schwarzman Scholars enrolment year; and

 Applications